robcarver17/pysystemtrade/docs/backtesting.md

   - 2.0
 ```

-Note that as with python the indentation in a yaml file shows how things are nested.
-If you want to learn more about yaml check [this out](https://pyyaml.org/wiki/PyYAMLDocumentation#YAMLsyntax).
+Note that as with python the indentation in a YAML file shows how things are nested.
+If you want to learn more about YAML check [this out](https://pyyaml.org/wiki/PyYAMLDocumentation#YAMLsyntax).

 ```python
 from sysdata.config.configdata import Config